 As with all surgical procedures, there are advantages and disadvantages.
 At Sharp, we believe it's important you are aware of both.

 - Lose up to 70 percent of excess weight

 - Risk of blood clots

-- Can cause "dumping syndrome" (food in the stomach moves to the intestines quickly and can cause nausea, sweating, fainting, weakness and diarrhea)
+- Can cause "dumping syndrome" (food in the stomach moves to the intestines quickly, causing nausea, sweating, fainting, weakness and/or diarrhea)

 Is weight-loss surgery right for you?